-FBC, a curative programme of SOS Children's Villages of India, reaches out to over 6,500 once parentless or abandoned girls and boys in 32 SOS Children's Villages across India.
-Each children's village has 12-15 family homes, with every home consisting of 10 children on an average along with an SOS mother.
+A curative programme of SOS Children's Villages of India, reaches out to over 6,500 once parentless or abandoned girls and boys in 32 SOS Children's Villages across India.
+Each children's village has 12-15 family homes, with every home consisting of 10 children on an average along with an SOS Mother.
 All round development including education, nutrition, health and psychological development is taken care of till the children are settled in their lives.

 This programme is based on the following core concepts:

-The SOS mother builds a close relationship with every child entrusted to her, and provides the security, love and stability that each child needs.
+The SOS Mother builds a close relationship with every child entrusted to her and provides the security, love and stability as per their needs.
 As a child care professional, she lives together with the children, guides their development, and runs her household independently.
 She recognizes and respects each child's family background, cultural roots and religion.

-Girls and boys of different ages live together as brothers and sisters, with natural brothers and sisters always staying within the same SOS family.
-These children and their SOS mother builds emotional ties that last a lifetime.
+Girls and boys of different ages live together as brothers and sisters, similar to nomral sibilings staying together as brothers and sisters within the same family - SOS Family.
+Children under the care of SOS and their SOS mothers builds emotional ties that last a lifetime.